 Helena Ribeiro, Viviana Mendes Lima and Eliseu Alves Waldman

 Jean B Nachega, Placide Mbala-Kingebeni, John Otshudiema, Alimuddin Zumla, Jean-Jacques Muyembe Tam-Fum

 Bo Yan, Xiaomin Zhang, Long Wu, Heng Zhu, and Bin Chen

-William C. Cockerham is Distinguished Professor of Sociology and Chair Emeritus, University of Alabama, and Research Scholar of Sociology, College of William & Mary, USA.
+William C. Cockerham is Distinguished Professor of Sociology and Chair Emeritus, University of Alabama at Birmingham, and Research Scholar of Sociology, College of William & Mary, USA.
 He is the author of Medical Sociology, 15th ed.
-(Routledge, forthcoming); Sociological Theories of Health and Illness (Routledge, 2021); Sociology of Mental Disorder , 11th ed.
+(Routledge, forthcoming); Sociological Theories of Health and Illness (Routledge, 2021); Sociology of Mental Disorder, 11th ed.
 (Routledge, 2021); Social Causes of Health and Disease, 3rd ed.
-(2020); Associate Editor-in-Chief, The International Encyclopedia of Public Health (2017), Editor-in-Chief, Wiley Blackwell Encyclopedia of Health, Illness, Behavior, and Society (2014).
+(2021); Associate Editor-in-Chief, The International Encyclopedia of Public Health (2017); and Editor-in-Chief, Wiley Blackwell Encyclopedia of Health, Illness, Behavior, and Society (2014).